marnixverbrugge/pdfViewer/README.md

 # PDF Merger
-Software to merge pdf's and update the page order by page visualization.
+Software to merge pdf's and update the page order.

 #### Image size
-The programm is designed for A4 pages.
+The programm is designed for A4 documents.
 It's possible to import other types of sizes but the page visualization will always scale to A4.

 #### manualUpdates
 The current tkPDFViewer.py needs to be replaced with the py-file from this folder.

 #### imageFolder
 All pages of an imported pdf are being stored as images in the imageFolder.